jk13xyz/cloudlog-docker/README.md

     Use the password you choose when running the docker.

-3. Hit install.
+4. Hit install.

     - If Cloudlog installs into a blank screen, open the base URL

-## Support:
+## Support

 Please note, this is primarily for my own setup.
 I made it because it offers support out of the box for things other images don't.

 Feel free to use it (it should work fine).
 If you find issues, report them on my [Github](https://github.com/jk13xyz/cloudlog-docker/issues).
 However, I don't guarantee any support.

-## Source:
+## Source

 - This Docker:

     [jk13xyz/cloudlog-docker](https://github.com/jk13xyz/cloudlog-docker)